-Jill and Rachel liaise with other affiliated organisations to facilitate support group meetings in other parts of the country and are keen to extend the reach and remit of the support network through meetings and individual regional contact facilitators.
+Rachel and Janette liaise with other affiliated organisations to facilitate support group meetings in other parts of the country and are keen to extend the reach and remit of the support network through meetings and individual regional contact facilitators.

 To find out more about the support we provide, take a look at the information about one of our groups: